Fort Bay

-The port also contains two bars and one restaurant which are frequently visited by locals and tourists.
-Additionally the only gas station on the island is situated here.
+The port has two bars and one restaurant which are frequently visited by locals and tourists.
+Additionally the island's only gas station is situated located just past Fort Bay.

 Fort Bay has been affected by several hurricanes over the years, including breakwaters damage in Hurricane Lenny in 1999, one of the piers being destroyed by Hurricane Omar in 2008, and the fisherman's pier being damaged by Hurricane Irma and later destroyed by Hurricane Maria in 2017.

 Transport

-Fort Bay has two ferry services operating between Saba and Sint Maarten.
-The ferries that operate these routes are The Edge (based on Sint Maarten) and Dawn 2 (based on Saba), with almost daily trips.
+Fort Bay has multiple ferry services operating between Saba and Sint Maarten, including The Edge (based on Sint Maarten), and the Dawn II (based on Saba) with almost daily trips.